matthewrossi/seapp/app/ShowcaseApp/README.md

 ### Use Case 3 - Isolation of media

-In this use case we demonstrate how native components, that are relying on shared/static libraries that may be prone to vulnerabilites, can be isolated from the rest of the appliacation.
-Isolation works again at process level.

-We initially create a native library which is shipped within the application.
-Then we call the library via JNI.
-We imagine a scenario in which the native library is used to process media, so we connect to the camera service (that might be useful for the duty) in the C-side of the code.
-The native library successfully returns a reference to the camera service to the current use case activity (true also when the policy is active, since `find` on camera service is granted).
-The native library is then called (again) to carry out some basic algebra computation.
-Finally, we get to our vulnerability.
-The rationale is that we don't want native libraries (that may be subject to memory corruption errors and so on) to be executed in a process that has access to the network.
-But, access to network state (state) is granted at install time to the whole application sandbox, so the native library code running in a stock version of the system will still be able to get a reference to the connectivity manager and succesfully bind the current process to the network.
-We demonstrate that this is no longer possible in a security enhanced app, as network access can be restricted in the sepolicy file by using the macros in an easy way.
-The potentially vulnerable library would still be able to connect to the connectivity service, but when the policy is enforcing, the current process won't be able to bind itself to the network, as SELinux denies the `create` on `udp_socket`.
+In this use case we show how to confine a set of components, which rely on a simple _high performance_ native library written in C to perform some task.
+Our goal is to demonstrate that the context running the native library code is prevented to access the network, even when the permissions INTERNET and ACCESS_NETWORK_STATE are granted to the app sandbox.

+We show that when the policy module is missing, the native library can connect to the ConnectivityManager and successfully bind the current process to the network.
+Instead, when the policy module is enforced by SEApp, this action is denied.
+This happens because binding a process to the network is associated with opening a network socket, an operation not permitted by SELinux without the required permissions.